 Additionally, the Comprehensive Plan Appendix 4: Community Character Survey Results (pg.
 151) "indicated that people are in favor of higher density development provided adequate green space, landscaping, natural features, and pedestrian facilities are incorporated."

-Prepared by planning consultants Randall + West on behalf of Town of Ulysses Zoning Update Steering Committee.
+Prepared by planning consultant C.J.
+Randall on behalf of the Town of Ulysses.